-Rubab Player Breaks Down Barriers for Female Musicians in Afghanisan
+Rubab Player Breaks Down Barriers for Female Musicians in Afghanistan

 Her instrument of choice is the lute-like rubab, originating from central Afghanistan.
 Zamir, 22, plays in a band, appears on television and teaches rubab to other Afghan women.

-In male-dominated Afghanistan, women who perform in public – as singers, musicians or actresses – often attract unwanted attention.
+In male-dominated Afghanistan, women who perform in public—as singers, musicians or actresses—often attract unwanted attention.

 Zamir was just 14 when she became the only female student at the Aga Khan Music Initiative in the Afghan capital, Kabul—one of only two music schools in the Afghan capital which accepts girls.
 Initially, it was challenging being among so many male students and instructors.